khlam/debloat-samsung-android/README.md

 Running all commands listed in [commands.txt](./commands.txt) will **uninstall** all Samsung services, Facebook services, Google apps, Bixby, and most pre-installed bloatware.
 These commands will not disrupt Samsung Knox.
 These commands will **remove** the Galaxy Store (everything including themes) and Samsung Pay.

+# WARNING: DO NOT BLINDLY RUN THESE COMMANDS

 > ⚠️ Research each package before deleting it.
 Some apps have hidden dependencies.

-Removing `com.samsung.android.provider.filterprovider` **will cause the stock Samsung camera app to crash**.
+Removing or disabling `com.samsung.android.provider.filterprovider` **will cause the stock Samsung camera app to crash**.

-# WARNING: DO NOT BLINDLY RUN THESE COMMANDS

 ### How?